Symptoms may be made worse by trouble with the treatment plan, other illness, or progression of disease. Examples include:

 - Lose weight or stay at a healthy weight.

 - Eat healthful foods.
-Choose one that are low in fat and sodium.
+Choose foods that are low in fat and sodium.

 - Exercise regularly.